About The Trusted Traveller

 A Few Facts About Jen

-- I am petrified of flying.
-Despite this I have travelled on over 100 planes big and small and still hate every minute of it.
-But the excitement of what awaits me at the other end gets me through each one.
+• I am petrified of flying.
+Despite this I have travelled on hundreds of planes big and small and still hate every minute of it.
+But the excitement of what awaits me at the other end gets me through each flight.

 Get in Touch